There was something about Mary.

 The great satanic panic generated more than 12,000 documented accusations of ritualistic sacrifice and abuse.
 The vast majority, probably all of them, turned out to be fake.
 While some of the cases involved dysfunctional families in need of therapy and social services, those problems had nothing to do with ritualistic child sacrifice.
 These cases destroyed countless families and ruined countless lives, and the media was never held accountable for their complicity.

 In the end, almost every single one of the satanic abuse cases that wound up in court, despite garnering endless news media coverage and Oprah specials, dissolved under scrutiny.
-Just like the kids in the Salem Witch Trials had been coached, encouraged, or rewarded for telling fantastic tells of witches making them hallucinate and speak in tongues (which sounds cool actually), so too were the kids of the 1980s conditioned to tell heavily embellished stories of satanic rituals.
+Just like the kids in the Salem Witch Trials had been coached, encouraged, or rewarded for telling fantastic tales of witches making them hallucinate and speak in tongues (which sounds cool actually), so too were the kids of the 1980s conditioned to tell heavily embellished stories.

 The satanic panic has deep roots in American puritanical culture, alive and well today.
-It matters because these panics continue to manifest in all kinds of forms, including the current social stigma surrounding masks.
+It matters because these panics continue to manifest in all kinds of forms, including the current social stigma surrounding masks, transgender care, immigration, and anything else our government deems a threat.

 They're different.